Mahatma Gandhi makes special appearance at UN, shares message on education | Education

 In 2019, in association with the MGIEP, a dialogue with a hologram of Gandhi was envisioned.
 Ananda and his team researched the collected works of Gandhi and his thoughts on education.

-“At our end, digitally graphic files were further sculpted, merged with motion graphics to produce a high-definition hologram that narrated the script,” Yajnik said.
-Yajnik added that this version led the panel discussion at UNESCO in Paris and later in New Delhi.
+"At our end, digitally graphic files were further sculpted, merged with motion graphics to produce a high-definition hologram that narrated the script," Yajnik said, adding that this version led the panel discussion at UNESCO in Paris and later in New Delhi.

 "The future of this hologram is to enable it with AI (Artificial Intelligence) voice engine that can engage the people of the world.
 The message of Mahatma Gandhi is a message of peace and love, a message that the world desperately needs today.
 And this would be our small effort to bring it to the youth of the world through the language of technology," Yajnik said.